Iran: Recipes and Cuisine

 Tah Chin

-(Persian layered rice and chicken casserole)
+(Persian layered rice and chicken dish)